tinuva/SDRPlusPlusBrown/readme.md

 * make sure you put rtaudiod.dll in the build folder's root otherwise audio sink will not load.
 * use system monitor to debug missing dlls while they fail to load.

+## Local Android build:

+* put into your ~/.gradle/gradle.properties this line: sdrKitRoot=/home/user/SDRPlusPlus/android-sdr-kit/root
+  it can obtained from: https://github.com/AlexandreRouma/android-sdr-kit

 Good luck.